Shilpa Gupta: Work and exhibition

+As early as 1995, the artist anonymously mailed ink drawings to a random 300 people whose names she'd collected from her city's public art gallery.
+She stamped each drawing and sequentially numbered it – with not one but three numbers, one of the drawing itself and one before and one after it.

+In an untitled 2001 work, she took a blank canvas on a pilgrimage across India, to forty holy places of different faiths.
+She asked priests, ascetics, gurus, and silent idols of all types to bless a canvas “such that it will bring peace and happiness wherever it stands.
+At once, the work is an exploration of the mechanisms of faith and belief and a questioning of the role of the artist in “manifesting collective religious aspirations of society”.
+The work had several iterations, the final one being, “Blessed Bandwidth”, an internet art work, commissioned by Tate Modern in 2001.
+The website invited viewers to be blessed online via online pages linked via a cable which the artist carried to various sites of worship.
+On the website, which upon its launch had gathered several thousands of links, the visitor could download God.exe and images of Holy Waters from different religions, exploring ways in which we define and construct our world.
+The work asks how is that data stored?
+What control do we have over our experience of being online?

-In her 2001 work ‘Blame’, she distributed bottles of simulated blood with messages blaming others for aspects they cannot control, such as religion or nationality.
+In her 2001 work “Blame”, she distributed bottles of simulated blood with messages blaming others for aspects they cannot control, such as religion or nationality.
 She continues to explore this theme in various projects, including "There is No Border Here" (2005), "Someone Else" (2011), and "Altered Inheritances" (2012–14), which highlight issues of identity, boundaries, and personal agency.

-Gupta's Sound-based installations, Examples include "Singing Cloud" (2008), consisting of 4000 reversed-function microphones, and "Speaking Wall" (2010), where visitors follow instructions through a headset, transitioning from spectator to performer.
+Gupta’s started working with sound in 2001 with an interactive work which relayed slurs she had received herself or those she collected.
+Her explorations of sound have since continued in "Singing Cloud" (2008), consisting of 4000 reversed-function microphones, and "Speaking Wall" (2010), where visitors follow instructions through a headset, transitioning from spectator to performer.
+For, In Your Tongue I Cannot Fit, (2017–18) corrals the voices of 100 poets who have been imprisoned, and in many cases executed.

-Other Notable works include "Untitled" (2004), a controlled animated figure projection, and the interactive video projections "Shadow 1, 2, and 3" (2006-7), which capture and project real-time silhouettes of visitors.
+Her interactive video projections include "Untitled" (2004), including seven figures, all of whom are the artist, dressed in camouflage and which are controlled by the visitors, and "Shadow 1, 2, and 3" (2006–7), which capture and project real-time silhouettes of visitors.

-Her installations extend beyond traditional gallery spaces, with projects like "Someone Else" (2011), featuring a library of 100 books written anonymously or under pseudonyms, exhibited in public libraries around the world.
+Her installations extend beyond traditional gallery spaces, with projects like "Someone Else" (2011), featuring books, exhibited in public libraries around the world.
 Gupta has also created outdoor light installations, such as "I live under your sky too" (2004) and "My East is Your West" (2014), an animated light installation featuring the words "My East is Your West" illuminated in a nonlinear arrangement.